2dengine/lovebuilder/readme.md

 ## Requirements
 The builder script needs to be installed on a 64-bit Apache server running on a Linux file system.
-The server must be running PHP 8.0 or later and depends on the ZipArchive class.
+The server must be running PHP 8.0 or later and depends on the ZipArchive class as well as the "zip" and "unzip" commands.
-Building your LÖVE project requires several binary tools that need to be manually installed on your server ("fuse" and "makensis").
+Building your LÖVE project requires several additional binary tools that need to be manually installed on your server ("fuse" and "makensis").

 Make sure that you have set executive permissions (0755) for the file "bin/appimagetool-x86_64.AppImage".
 Please note that AppImageTool requires FUSE to run ("sudo apt-get install fuse").